InternLM/InternEvo/doc/en/install.md

 ```

 ### Environment Image
-Users can use the provided dockerfile combined with docker.Makefile to build their own images, or obtain images with InternLM runtime environment installed from https://hub.docker.com/r/internlm/internlm.
+Users can use the provided dockerfile combined with docker.Makefile to build their own images, or obtain images with InternEvo runtime environment installed from https://hub.docker.com/r/internlm/internlm.

 #### Image Configuration and Build
 The configuration and build of the Dockerfile are implemented through the docker.Makefile.
 To build the image, execute the following command in the root directory of InternEvo: